 Dragons, zombie walkers and mythical super heroes are all integral parts of successful modern films and TV shows.
 Despite the allure of these characters there is still nothing quite as gripping as a film based on a true story.

-Often truth is stranger than fiction and as audience members we love nothing more than watching a dramatized version of someone’s life on the big screen.
+Often truth is stranger than fiction and as audience members we love nothing more than watching a dramatized version of someone’s life on the big screen, which you can enjoy in the cinema or TV with a swivel tv mount so you can watch it from any angle.
 In this article we take a walk down memory lane to look back at five of the best films to be based on true stories.

 Catch Me If You Can